Rhonda Patrick's Supplement List (2026): Complete Guide with Doses & Brands

 Magnesium

-|Rhonda recently did an episode of her podcast on magnesium that outlined the critical importance of this mineral for many body functions.
+Rhonda recently did an episode of her podcast on magnesium that outlined the critical importance of this mineral for many body functions.
 Magnesium helps the body repair DNA damage, may reduce cancer risk [10], and is a cofactor for more than 300 enzyme systems that help regulate many aspects of our bodies from nerve function to muscle contraction.
 Nearly 45% of people in the United States are deficient in Magnesium [11] so this is a high leverage supplement for many people.
 If you are not eating a lot of leafy greens and vegetables this is a key supplement to avoid magnesium deficiency.

-Dr Rhonda Patrick takes 120 mg of magnesium daily (at bedtime) but aims to get a majority of her Magnesium in the form of foods like leafy greens.
+Dr Rhonda Patrick takes ~125–130mg of magnesium glycinate at night (supplemental), favouring highly bioavailable forms to avoid digestive distress.
+The recommended daily intake is 320mg/day for women and 420mg/day for men β€” she aims to meet most of this through diet (leafy greens, nuts, seeds) and tops up with targeted supplementation.
 For those of us, like myself, who don’t eat as many leafy greens as we would like, we may need to increase this dose.
 I personally take closer to 240 mg of magnesium daily.
 If you exercise regularly you need 10-20% higher magnesium values than the daily recommended 350 mg [12] due to sweating some out.

 Rhonda uses various forms of magnesium to hedge her bets but her staple form is magnesium glycinate.
 Rhonda mentions taking magnesium Glycinate from Pure Encapsulations and Magnesium Om from Moon Juice